Check out these articles

 Daikichiyama Observation Deck

-An observation deck where visitors can enjoy the nature of Uji, Kyoto.
+An observation deck offering scenic views of the natural landscape of Uji, Kyoto.

-From the Tale of Genji Museum, it's about a 2-minute walk to the base of the mountain where the observatory is located.
-From there, it's an approximately 15-minute climb to the observatory.
-The path leading up to the observatory is a long, windy road, but this allows it to be a gentle incline that isn't too difficult to climb.
+From the Tale of Genji Museum, it's about a 2-minute walk to the base of the mountain.
+From there, it's an approximately 15-minute climb to the observatory along a gently winding path that is manageable for most visitors.

 Hours: Open 24 hours